Prapthi564/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M04Lab01_Power_Automate.md

 5. Select the **Row ID** field

 6. From the Dynamic content list that shows up, search and select for the **Visitor (Value)**.
 In this step, you are looking up the Contact for the Visit row that was created to trigger this flow.
-Since email address is part of the Contact table, you will need this information to send the email to the visitor.
+Since the email address is part of the Contact table, you will need this information to send the email to the visitor.

    ![img.](media/lab4-6n.png)

-7. On this action, click the ellipsis (**...**) and click **Rename**.
+7. On this action, click the ellipsis (**(...)**) and click **Rename**.
 Rename this action **"Get the Visitor"**.
 This is a good practice, so you and other flow editors can understand the purpose of the step without having to dive into the details.

 ### Task 3: Create a step to send an email to the visitor

 1. Click **+ New step**.
 This is the step that will send an email to the visitor.

-2. Search for *mail*, select **Office 365 Outlook (1)** connector and **Send an email (V2)(2)** action.
+2. Search for *mail*, select **Office 365 Outlook (1)** connector and **Send an email (V2) (2)** action.

    ![img.](media/lab4-7n.png)